bharathiselvan451/INSE_6140/README.md

 - Dynamic Analysis:** OWASP ZAP, Wapiti
 - Software Composition Analysis:** WPScan, Wordfence, OWASP Dependency-Check

+Automation
+- Automated the process by setting up the environment using the Composer package manager specific to wordpress.
+- Configured the website and plugins using wpcli and configure.sh
+- Collect and organize the results into a json file using result_scan.py

 Tools Used
 | Tool | Purpose |
 |------|---------|